The United Nations Office for Project Services (UNOPS)

 Over the past 12 days, the UNOPS family has successfully organized over 20 events, along with ongoing exhibitions.
 We've had the opportunity to engage with numerous friends and partners during this time.

-Émilie Potvin - Director, Partnerships and Liaison Group
+Émilie Potvin - Director, Global Portfolios Office, and Director, Partnerships and Liaison Group

 “The discussions and insights shared have been truly motivating.
 As we conclude COP28, we feel energized and eager to put fresh ideas into action.
 This is exactly what we do, action on the ground delivering for communities that need it most,” explained Émilie Potvin, UNOPS Director of Partnerships and Liaison Group.